-An updated Prefeasibility Study, based on optimization work completed over the past three years, was published in March 2016 and supersedes the 2012 Prefeasibility Study completed by SNC Lavalin.
-The 2016 Prefeasibility Study was completed by AMC Mining Consultants (Canada) Ltd., and Tetratech Inc. A new Technical Report has been compiled to summarize the PFS and supersedes the June 15, 2012 Technical Report (subsequently revised July 23, 2014 and filed on SEDAR and EDGAR).
+An updated Prefeasibility Study, based on optimization work completed over the past three years, was published in March 2016 (subsequently amended and restated on September 30, 2016) and supersedes the 2012 Prefeasibility Study completed by SNC Lavalin.
+The 2016 Prefeasibility Study was completed by AMC Mining Consultants (Canada) Ltd., and Tetratech Inc. The new Technical Report, with an effective date of March 31, 2016, was compiled to summarize the PFS and supersedes the June 15, 2012 Technical Report (subsequently revised July 23, 2014).
+The Amended and Restated Technical Report has been filed on SEDAR on September 30, 2016 and EDGAR on October 3, 2016.